 - They changed jobs and the old email is no longer used,

-- A user provided a disposable email address which doesn’t belong to them.
+- A user-provided a disposable email address that doesn’t belong to them.

 While this is not an exhaustive list, you get the idea.